balqui/pytokr/README.md

 end of file; it will be a common error when mixing it with `items()`.
 Consider catching it and raising instead an exception more understandable by beginners.

-- Automatize a process that generates a jutge-testable source even if jutge does not have pytokr (or, alternatively, get it to have pytokr).

 - Sources in the 'deprecated/jutge-like' folder use obsolete identifiers; keep updating them and moving